maxx1128/Webdev-Study-Notes/nonfiction/HowNotToWriteANovel.md

 ### Complications and Pacings

 There's a sweet spot of plot threads, characters, and events.
-This balance is different for each, but there's obvious signs you missed it:
+This balance is different for each, but there are obvious signs you missed it:

-* **Monogamy** - There's only two characters following a specific plot line, and their only real interactions are with each other.
+* **Monogamy** - There are only two characters following a specific plotline, and their only real interactions are with each other.
 * **Onanism** - A single character without any real interactions with anyone else.
 Examples are stories on solo travel or pure self-discovery.
-* **Serial Monogamy** - Any conflicts are solved the instant they appear, going through a to-do list of "appear and solve" plot events.
+* **Serial Monogamy** - Any conflicts have solved the instant they appear, going through a to-do list of "appear and solve" plot events.
 Problems worth solving are worth hanging on to.
 * **The Orgy** - Too many plot threads confound and throw off the user, which like an orgy will lead to a conclusion that's rushed, forced, hard to remember, and utterly unsatisfying despite all the moving parts.

 #### By the Way I'm an Expert Marksman, with a pay-off that's not set up